Malir Town: 2022

+These towns were officially reinstated as part of the new local government setup implemented for the 2022 local body elections.

 Location

 Malir Town was bordered by the Jinnah International Airport and the Malir Cantonment to the west and north, the Malir River and Shah Faisal Town to the south and Gadap Town to the east across the Thado Nallo stream.